 |3 sem/4-5 qtr cr||BMS 329, BMS 547X, BMS 538, Biology 155, 255 (previously Zool 155, 255), Biology 335, 351, or Animal Science 214|

 |Arts, Humanities and/or Social Sciences (Skill courses such as music lessons of any type, art courses such as drawing & painting, foreign language courses where you are specifically learning the language, etc. do not fulfill this requirement.)||6 sem/9 qtr cr|

 *Science requirement - These courses are used to calculate the required science GPA.

 All applicants, regardless of major, must complete these courses or their equivalents.

 All science requirements should be fulfilled by the time of application or scheduled for completion by the end of the fall term in which the applicant applies.
-However, if necessary, the applicant may complete up to two required science courses after the fall term providing a transcript with the courses and grades listed is postmarked by July 1 of the year the applicant would enter.
+However, if necessary, the applicant may complete up to two required science courses after Fall grades are in (due January 20).
+Transcripts for any remaining courses and/or degrees must be in by July 1.
 There is no maximum number of non-science required courses that may be completed but the transcript deadline of July 1 applies.
 The July 1 deadline for transcripts and grades is firm.

 All required coursework must be completed with a grade of “C” (2.00) or better to fulfill the requirement.
 In order to accommodate multiple institutions’ adaptations to grading as a result of COVID-19, coursework taken Pass/Fail in Winter/Spring 2020 through Spring 2021 will also fulfill the requirement if completed with a grade of “Pass.”